The joint Baltic-Nordic Energy Research programme

 Action 1 - Promotion of intra-Baltic and Baltic-Nordic research projects with participation of Baltic researchers

-The first round of two rounds of calls for proposals within the joint Baltic-Nordic Energy Research programme have been announced.
+The second round of three rounds of calls for proposals within the joint Baltic-Nordic Energy Research programme have been announced.

 - Decarbonisation of the transport sector